barbavegeta/portfolio/README.md

 # My Portfolio

 Hello!
 I’m **Salvatore**, a bioinformatics enthusiast with a background in **biomedical science** and hands-on experience in **Python**, **R**, **SQL**, and **data visualisation**.
-This repository serves as a central hub for my most impactful, well-documented projects — combining analytical rigour with clean, reproducible code.
+This repository serves as a central hub for my most impactful, well-documented projects, combining analytical rigour with clean, reproducible code.

 ---